michaeljsteel/NumBAT/docs/source/tute_intermediate.rst

     \clearpage

-Tutorial 12 -- Valdiating the calculation of the EM dispersion of a two-layer fibre
+Tutorial 12 -- Validating the calculation of the EM dispersion of a two-layer fibre
 ------------------------------------------------------------------------------------

 How can we be confident that |NUMBAT|'s calculations are actually correct?